-The Complainant claims that the bad faith can be shown as follows: 1) the long history and high degree of fame enjoyed by the Complainant and its trademarks in the world, including in China; 2) the filing dates of the Complainant's marks long before the registration date of the Disputed Domain Name; 3) the incorporation of the Complainant's famous trademark in its entirety in the Disputed Domain Name; 4) the various additional infringing domain names associated with the Respondent targeting the Complainant's ASSAB trademark; 5) the striking similarity of the Complainant's and the Respondent's websites; 6) the false and misleading claims regarding its history on the Disputed Domain Name website; and 7) the use of the Complainant's Chinese mark "一胜百 (ASSAB in Chinese)" in the Respondent's Chinese company name.
-The Complainant also mentions that in a recent UDRP case, where a disputed domain name <china-assab.com> registered by using the same contact email address (pig620@139.com) as that of the Disputed Domain Name, which is similar to the Disputed Domain Name herein, was transferred to the Complainant.
+The Complainant claims that bad faith can be shown as follows: 1) the long history and high degree of fame enjoyed by the Complainant and its trademarks around the world, including in China; 2) the filing dates of the Complainant's marks, being long before the registration date of the Disputed Domain Name; 3) the incorporation of the Complainant's famous trademark in its entirety in the Disputed Domain Name; 4) the striking similarity of the Complainant's and the Respondent's websites; 5) the false and misleading claims regarding its history on the Disputed Domain Name website; and 6) the use of the Complainant's Chinese mark "一胜百(ASSAB in Chinese)" in the Respondent's Chinese company name.
+The Complainant also mentions that in a recent UDRP case, a disputed domain name <china-assab.com> which is similar to the Disputed Domain Name herein, was transferred to the Complainant.